Sokollu Mehmed Pasha: Early career

+Sokollu Mehmed Pasha receiving enemy troops asking for peace, after the Siege of Temesvár (1552).
+Futūhāt-i jamīla of Arifi, 1557-1558 (Topkapi Palace Museum, H.1592).

 Mehmed besieged the city until 28 October but could not seize it.
 Retreating to Belgrade, he initiated peace negotiations with the Monk-Viceroy.
 Martinuzzi was assassinated on 17 December 1551, and peace talks ended.
 Sokollu Mehmed renewed his military campaign in 1552, seizing Temesvár (see Siege of Temesvár (1552)), Hollókő, Buják, Rétság, Balassagyarmat, the whole of Banat and Szolnok.
 Sokollu Mehmed's forces then joined with those of Ahmet Pasha advancing towards Eger.
 Mehmed's army assembled on the Hill of Egid but could not take the city itself.

 In 1532, Sultan Suleiman had declared war on Safavid Persia following two decades of peace after the climactic Battle of Chaldiran, when the Persian Shah Tahmasp wanted to take advantage of the Sultan's preoccupation with Hungary and started making armed incursions into Ottoman territory.
 Sokollu Mehmed was dispatched to spend the winter of 1553/1554 in Tokat to take charge of the final stages of the war against Persia.
-In June 1554, Mehmed Pasha and the Rumelian troops joined the Sultan's army and took part in the Safavid Campaign (1554–55).
+In June 1554, Mehmed Pasha and the Rumelian troops joined the Sultan's army and took part in the Safavid campaign (1554–1555).

 Vizier

 Third Vizier

 Impressed by Sokollu Mehmed's skills, the Sultan made him the Third Vizier in 1555 and he was given a place in the Imperial Council (Divan).
 His position as Governor-General of Rumelia was given to a Herzegovinian Janissary agha, Pertev Pasha, an old companion of Mehmed's from when they had both served under Iskender Çelebi.

 Almost immediately Sokollu Mehmed had to quell a rebellion around Salonica, led by Mustafa Bey, who pretended to be the Sultan's late son Mustafa.
 Sokollu Mehmed took 4,000 horsemen and 3,000 janissaries and quelled the rebellion.
 Mustafa Bey was hanged.

-Mehmed had a close relative Makarije Sokolović, who was a monk of the Serb Chilandar Monastery on Mount Athos.
-In 1557, while Mehmed was still the Third Vizier, the final re-establishment of the autocephaly of the Serbian Orthodox Church was achieved, through the restoration of the Serbian Patriarchate of Peć, with Mehmed's cousin Makarije Sokolović becoming new Serbian Patriarch as Makarije I, who was succeded in 1571 by another familly member Antonije Sokolović, as Patriarch Antonije I.
+Mehmed had a close relative Makarije Sokolović, who was a monk of the Serb Hilandar Monastery on Mount Athos.
+In 1557, while Mehmed was still the Third Vizier, the final re-establishment of the autocephaly of the Serbian Orthodox Church was achieved, through the restoration of the Serbian Patriarchate of Peć, with Mehmed's cousin Makarije Sokolović becoming new Serbian Patriarch as Makarije I, who was succeeded in 1571 by another family member Antonije Sokolović, as Patriarch Antonije I.

 When the former Grand Vizier Ahmet Pasha was deposed and hanged, he was replaced by Rüstem Pasha, who had numerous enemies.
 One of them was Lala Mustafa, who instigated the Sultan's third son, Bayezid, then Beylerbey of Karaman, to raise a rebellion against his brother and heir-apparent Selim.
 Sokollu Mehmed mustered an army and went to Konya, where he decisively defeated Bayezid's forces in May 1559.
 Bayezid fled to Persia.
 Sokollu Mehmed remained in Asia and spent the winter negotiating with the Persian Shah regarding Bayezid's extradition.
 After long negotiations, the Shah handed over Bayezid and his four sons, who were subsequently executed.